-H0: There are no statistically significant differences between yield of maize farmers before and after the implementation of seeds and fertilizer subsidy component of the PFJ. i.e., objective 3 after the implementation of seeds and fertilizer subsidy component of the PFJ programme. i.e., objective 3
+H_o: There are no statistically significant differences between yield of maize farmers before and after the implementation of seeds and fertilizer subsidy component of the PFJ. i.e., objective 3

-H1: There is a significant difference between yield of maize farmers before and female headed households.
+H1: There is a significant difference between yield of maize farmers before and after the implementation of seeds and fertilizer subsidy component of the PFJ programme. i.e., objective 3